projectcalico/calico/README.md

 [![Circle CI](https://circleci.com/gh/Metaswitch/calico-docker/tree/master.svg?style=svg)](https://circleci.com/gh/Metaswitch/calico-docker/tree/master)
 # Calico on Docker
 As well as providing networking for OpenStack VMs, Calico can provide networking for containers in a Docker environment.
 Each container gets its own IP and fine grain security policy.
-In addition Calico can be deployed without encapsulation or overlays to provide high performance at massive scales.
+In addition, Calico can be deployed without encapsulation or overlays to provide high performance at massive scales.
 For more information on Project Calico see http://www.projectcalico.org/learn/.

 Development is very active at the moment so please Star this project and check back often.

-We welcome questions/comment/feedback (and pull requests).
+We welcome questions/comments/feedback (and pull requests).

 * Mailing List - http://lists.projectcalico.org/listinfo/calico
 * IRC - [#calico](http://webchat.freenode.net?randomnick=1&channels=%23calico&uio=d4)